 Most non-citizens work in the private sector, sometimes in dangerous or unhealthy conditions and typically segregated from Qatari society.
-As of 2016, Qatar had modified the controversial Kafala system, a sponsorship program that tied private sector, preferring the higher salaries, better benefits, job security, and shorter working hours in the public sector.
+As of 2016, Qatar had modified the controversial Kafala system, a sponsorship program that tied workers to their employers, facilitating serious human rights violations.
+Further, several 2017 labor reforms aim to improve migrant workers' working conditions in various ways.

+While exact statistics are unavailable, few Qataris traditionally work in the private sector, preferring the higher salaries, better benefits, job security, and shorter working hours in the public sector.
 One estimate suggests Qatari citizens hold just 1% of private sector jobs.
 To encourage more Qataris to enter the workforce, the government has pursued a "Qatarization" program since the 1960s that gives citizens priority for hire into vacant positions.